jdharrisnz/datorama-d3-sankey/README.md

 ```

 ## Set up and Dependencies
-Add `sankey.initialize(num, pct)` to the JS section, and add the below dependencies to the second tab of the Custom Widget Editor.
+Add `sankey.initialize(num, pct);` to the JS section, and add the below dependencies to the second tab of the Custom Widget Editor.

 Script dependencies (must be loaded in this order):
 1. https://d3js.org/d3.v5.min.js